abhishekabhishek/abhishekabhishek.github.io/_posts/2018-10-22-Project-Update-October-22-2018.md

 4. If we perform a measurement on the state \|ψ〉, we have 1\N probability of retrieving the item currently being searched.
 However, the procedure of amplitude amplification allows us to significantly improve this probability by apply two operators, U<sub>f</sub> and U<sub>s</sub> on the initial state.
 By applying these two operators t times to the inital state, the procedure amplifies the amplitude of the \|w> state which due to the normalization property of the wavefunction \|ψ〉, reduces the probability of the rest of the states, \|x>.

-5. It can be theoretically shown that sqrt(N) operations of the operators can amplify the amplitude such the state \|w> is obtained from measurement with near-certainity.
+5. It can be theoretically shown that sqrt(N) operations of the operators can amplify the amplitude such the state \|w> can obtained through measurement with near-certainity.
+Each application of the combined operator corresponds to 1 timestep which gives use the therotical worst-time complexity of O(sqrt(N)).

+**d.
+Algorithm Implementation details**

+**e.
+Algorithm Python implementation**

+To be updated

+### Objectives for the next 2 weeks

+> **1. Implement complex variants of Grover's Algorithm**

+This would include determining the adjacency matrix of a graph, and using that to construct an oracle function which could be used in a Quantum search circuit.
+Additionaly, would have to implement sub-routines to determine the item to be searched in the superposition states.

+> **2. Determine the complexity of implementing Grover's search algorithm for a Graph spanning problem

+Currently working on implementing Grover's search in conjunction with Djikstra's Algorithm to determine the viability of implementing the Shortest Path Problem.